erikdubois/Ultimate-Linux-Mint-18.1-Xfce/README.md

-# Ultimate Linux Mint 18 XFCE
+# Ultimate Linux Mint 18.1 XFCE

+BETA STILL TO UPDATE AFTER THE FINAL RELEASE

+BETA OF 6/1/2017

+SARDI ICON TEST

 Let us first take a screenshot of the initial look of Linux Mint 18 Xfce